bkw777/dl2/ref/windows.md

 ```

 Now TS-DOS option rom is installed.
-Next, use TS-DOS to copy CPMUPD.CO from "disk" to the 100.
+Next, use TS-DOS to copy `CPMUPD.CO` to the 100.

 ```
 Open for read: "CPMUPD.CO"